AhmedYasserKaead/Tiva-C-SPI-slave-and-UART-transmitter/README.md

 UART transmit for TIVA C TM4123GXL.

 This is to turn the LED on this tiva SPI slave board and to turn the LED on the master board using UART by pressing SW1 on both boards.

+The link for the SPI master / UART Rx : https://github.com/ADELELDEEB/Project